MayurSoneji/WebDesignPrinciples/Presentation.md

 # To Sum Up

 Choosing the right font is down to many things:
-* The feeling you want to convey
+* The feeling you want to convey as the font you choose should represent a story
-* Could follow your branding
+* Could follow your branding to enforce trust, and keep it consistent
-* How many weights the family has
+* How many weights the family has, to show hierarchy, which makes the user attract easier to headings
-* Font looks as a whole, whether it looks professional or not
+* Font looks as a whole, whether it looks professional or not, depending on what you want to convey
 * Is it easily accessible to anyone?
+* If you are pairing your fonts, do they work together?
+* Don't just pick the most used font, it will look terrible in most instances, and it also shows it was a quick website with no thought
+* Always conduct a survey with the fonts as this makes the turnover for a website better
+* Overall a user is going to get most of the information from a font, if they cannot read it or the font doesn't get the correct feeling, you would need to reconsider
+* Colouring of a font also has a huge impact based on the psychological theory of colour